1 Coat Versus 2 Coats - Exterior Painting (Must Read) | Great Plains Painting

 On porous siding we opt to spray and backroll.
 The spray delivers the material to the surface via the airless spray equipment and right behind him the roller hits the surface with a roller or back brush to work the material down into the pores.

-I Still Want Two Coats - Sprayed or Rolled
+I Still Want Two Coats of Exterior Paint - Sprayed or Rolled

 If you want two coats, we are happy to apply them.
 Two coats with the product we’ve been discussing, Sherwin Williams SuperPaint, will increase the cost of the project significantly.
 There must be at least a 50% to 70% increase in the number of gallons of paint required.
 The second coat normally uses slightly less paint than the first coat.
 And the additional labor also adds to the cost.